 Fear can also rule our lives, at the other end of the spectrum.
 This can manifest in a few ways.
 Some people will become completely isolated, fearing social situations, work situations and even diseases like agoraphobia at the extreme.
 For others fear, will drive them.
 People who are often thought of as successful are often driven by fear.
 Fear of not having enough, fear of losing, fear of not being the “best”.
 While these people are perceived to be successful, they can pay a price in terms of their health.
 The same type of adrenal fatigue that catches up with the adrenaline junkie also happens to people who are constantly operating in a state of fear.
 Anxiety disorders, heart disease and immune problems are just some of the physical diseases that can affect this type of person.

 A balanced fear emotion will help keep us safe.
 We can recognize dangers (physical and even emotional) and take steps to avoid them.
 An appropriate level of fear will encourage us to be responsible and do a good job so that we can provide for our families.
 An appropriate level of fear will “drive” us to succeed, to overcome, to persevere.
 These things add value to our lives and enable us to lead content, fulfilled, healthy lives.
 If you feel like fear is something that drives your life out of control, in one way or another, acupuncture and Chinese herbal medicine can help.
 By balancing the body, mind, and spirit, we help our patients properly process their emotions so that the body does not come under assault on an ongoing basis.
-Call us today or book a free online consultation at www.pa-om.com.
+Call us today or book an online consultation.
+See below for more details.

 Princeton Acupuncture and Oriental Medicine